Skip to main content

 The Critical Role of the Reasonable Alternative Standard

-The is where the empathetic and practical aspects of the regulation become most visible.
+The reasonable alternative standard is where the empathetic and practical aspects of the regulation become most visible.
 HIPAA mandates that for tobacco users, the plan must offer an alternative way to earn the full reward without having to quit immediately.
 This could be participation in a cessation program, calling a telephone quit-line, or completing an online course.

 The design of the RAS cannot be overly burdensome and must provide a legitimate pathway to avoiding the surcharge.
 This provision is a direct acknowledgment of the clinical reality of addiction.
 It recognizes that cessation is a process, often involving multiple attempts, and that individuals need support and resources, not just a financial penalty.